Korean Martyrs: Background

 At the end of the eighteenth century, Korea was ruled by the Joseon Dynasty.
 It was a society based on Confucianism and its hierarchical, class relationships.
 There was a small minority of privileged scholars and nobility while the majority were commoners paying taxes, providing labor, and manning the military, all above a slave class.

-Even though it was scholars who first introduced Christianity to Korea, ordinary people flocked to the new religion.
+When scholars first introduced Christianity to Korea, ordinary people flocked to the new religion.
 The new believers called themselves Chonju Kyo Udul, literally "Friends of the Teaching of God of Heaven".
 The term "friends" was the only term in the Confucian understanding of relationships which implied equality.